 One thing that became clear over the course of 2020 was that boating was going to become the thing.
 Europe is closed.
 Canada’s closed.
 Hotels are closed.
 Flights canceled.
 What to do, what to do?
 Lets buy a boat!
 Everyone bought a boat, and everyone is still buying boats this year too.
 Covid has been a major boom for the entire industry.
 But with all these new boats, the old boats didn’t go anywhere.
 The infrastructure plan hasn’t built any new marinas yet.
 I’m not aware of any plans for major dock expansions.
 Maybe it’s time to buy stock in a boat trailer company, or a pop up yacht garage company.
 I digress.
 One of the quiet things I wanted to mention, that some boat owners may not be ready to face, is that some boats are dying.
 For every new boat hitting the marina, there are several boats in varying stages of decay.

 Neglect is a guilt inducing term, so we won’t use it here.
 But, the issue of decomposition, especially from boats made during the fiberglass boom of the 1960s and 70s is an important topic and I’ll circle back to it in future blogs.
 There certainly are plenty of circumstances where there is nothing that can be done, and sometimes there’s more important things happening that need attention before boats, such as pandemics.
 Lock down can become a complicated thing, especially when your boat is in Seattle and you live several thousand miles away and can’t travel for years.
-This is the case for a boat our awesome crew member Jaime took care of this week.
-Feast your eyes on this aging boat for which covid has been a real bust.
+Feast your eyes on these aging boats for which covid has been a real bust.

 When we talk about washing boats, dirt and mildew tend to get a lot of attention, especially in the Pacific Northwest.
 But, one thing folks don’t talk much about is the need for some serious UV protection, especially for unhoused boats that spend their whole life out in the open.
 Just as with our own skin, the sun causes the vast majority of damage to your boat, or your boat’s ‘skin’-- which is a good way to think about the exterior of your boat.